Best cold water swimming gloves for tackling open water in 2026

 How to warm up safely after cold-water swimming

-In search of more triathlon kit to improve your swim?
-See our round-up of the best swim hand paddles for triathlon training.
+In search of more triathlon kit to improve your swim and keep you warm afterwards?
+See our round-up of the best swimming robes.